 The only Chilean ATMs with no fees for foreign cards are the ATMs provided by Banco Internacional.
-You can find a list of their locations here.
+You can find a list of their branch locations here.
+Note that not all branches have ATMs.
 That is unless you have a Santander account, which provides for fee-free foreign ATM withdrawals from a specific Santander account.
 Or, of course, if you hold an account that allows you to get your ATM withdrawal fees repaid.

 ATMS on Rapa Nui / Easter Island ATMs

-If you’re travelling to Easter Island, then you’ll need to know that there are two ATMS on the Island, one is Banco Estado and the other is Banco Santander.
+If you’re traveling to Easter Island, then you’ll need to know that there are two ATMs on the Island, one is Banco Estado and the other is Banco Santander.
 Both are in the main town of Hanga Roa.
 The fees charged at Easter Island ATMS are the same as on the mainland.
-Many (most of) the restaurants accept credit cards on Rapa Nui with no extra charge and you can use your credit card at the super markets too.
+Many (most) restaurants accept credit cards on Rapa Nui with no extra charge and you can use your credit card at the supermarkets too.

 Currency Exchanges in Chile

 You’ll find currency exchanges in all major areas and even on the streets in border towns, but the exchange rate you get won’t be great, it does make an easy option for using up “end of country cash” or making sure you have a few notes in your hand as you walk into a new country.